 You come to The Falls for the views.
 The name promises atmosphere, and it delivers on that.
 You’ll see Twin Falls spilling over a jungled ledge.
 You’ll hear live music too – this is, after all, Music City.
 The Falls is a loud, echoey place.
 People pour in, reclining their backs into the curves of the seats.
 The food offerings are slim (there’s really only snacks offered); the libations are liberal.
 Drinks come strong (really strong).
 You’ve been warned.

 Cascades American Cafe

 Like a lot of the Gaylord Opryland hotel restaurants, Cascades American Cafe offers great views.
 You’ll be seated right in the atrium, at a cozy wooden table overlooking ridged stone enclaves, peeks of foliage, and skipping waters.
-Breakfast is a buffet featuring all the standard morning offerings: scrambled eggs, bacon, potatoes, oatmeal, grits, gravy, bagels, cereal.
+Breakfast is a buffet featuring all the standard morning offerings: scrambled eggs, bacon, potatoes, oatmeal, grits, gravy, bagels, and cereal.
 Lunch blinks out of all-you-can-eat mode; you’ll find soups and sandwiches and simple entrees served instead.
-Dinner presents even more options: Duroc Pork Chop, Seared Ahi Tuna.
+Dinner presents even more options: Duroc Pork Chop and Seared Ahi Tuna.
 Get the Pan Seared Salmon.